maxemil/ALE-pipeline/README.md

 # Getting an overwie of gains and losses for certain node_pairs
-assuming you have annotated all proteins in your clusters (cluster_faas) with the emapper, and the `.annotation` files are in eggnog_output, you can get a summary of losses and gains as well as general description of you clusters with the script `match_cluster_eggnog.py`:
+assuming you have annotated all proteins in your clusters (cluster_faas) with the emapper, and the `.annotation` files are in eggnog_output, you can get a summary of losses and gains as well as a general description of you clusters with the script `match_cluster_eggnog.py`:
 ```
 python3 scripts/match_cluster_eggnog.py --faas cluster_faas/* \
                                         --annotations eggnog_output/*.annotations  \